gabrielgoncalfreitas/reports_generate/README.md

 - Load JS e CSS using mix.

 - Generating PDF described in the item **1.5** using Laravel queues.
 The system will send the information of the Report to the queue and the queue will return the PDf file.

-In four hours you will receive this email in Portuguese, so do not worry if you don't get all the information that you need from this email.

-Please let me know if you have any questions.
-You can send me a message either on telegram on Skype and I'll reply to you as soon as possible.

 <hr>